-Notes: The two dimensions in Figure 3 correspond to the elasticity of formal-sector output to local labor input $(\eta)$ and the value of the informal economy $(\omega)$ .
+Notes: The two dimensions in Figure 3 correspond to the elasticity of formal-sector output to local labor input (η) and the value of the informal economy (ω) .
 Factors such as high capital intensity of formal-sector production and the ability to replace local with foreign workers decrease values on the vertical axis.
 Higher capital-intensity of formal-sector production, concentrated production areas, and immobility each decrease values on the horizontal axis.

-in developing countries and foreign capital, technology, and technical production expertise.
-Even labor that is needed for production can easily be imported because lower-level oil company employees require scant knowledge of local circumstances.
+High capital intensity and the ease of importing foreign labor makes oil output largely inelastic to local labor input.
+This corresponds to a low value on the vertical axis of Figure 3, i.e., low η .
+Producing oil requires large capital investments, which often are foreign-funded.
+Ross (2012, 46) shows the capital-to-labor ratio in the oil and gas industry exceeds that in any other major industry for U.S. businesses operating overseas.
+Menaldo (2016, 131-175) describes the intimate relationship between oil production in developing countries and foreign capital, technology, and technical production expertise.
+The vertical relationship between the relationship between the relationship between the relation of the relation of the relation of the relationship between the relation of the rel easily be imported because lower-level oil company employees require scant knowledge of local circumstances.
 For example, Arabian oil companies rely overwhelmingly on migrant workers (Johnston, 2015).
-Angola's oil industry exemplifies these characteristics.
+Angola's oil industry also exemplifies these characteristics.
 "International oil companies, and oil service companies, kept their staff and installations in Angola to a minimum, preferring wherever possible to run their Angolan operations from overseas" (Le Billon 2007, 108).
 Although oil production accounts for the majority of economic output and government revenues in Angola, the industry "employs less than 0.2 per cent of the active population, and is barely physically present in the country" (109).
 Ross (2012, 44-9) provides additional examples.